-Onboard UART 2
+Onboard UART 2 This item

-Mode
+Mode UART 2"

-Standard
+Standard the mode

-HPSIR
+HPSIR selections

 ASKIR

-This item is configurable only if the "Onboard UART 2" is enabled.
-This allows you to specify the mode of serial port2.
+This item is configurable only if the "Onboard JART 2" is enabled.
+This allows you to specify he mode of serial port2.
 The available mode selections are:

 - Standard Sets serial port 2 to operate in normal mode.
 This is the default setting. - HPSIR Select this setting if you installed an Infrared module in your system via IrDA connector (refer to section 2.3 "Connectors").
-This setting allows infrared serial communication at a maximum baud rate of 115K baud. - ASKIR Select this setting if you installed an Infrared module via IrDA connector (refer to section 2.32.3 "Connectors").
+This setting allows infrared serial communication at a maximum baud rate of 115K baud. - ASKIR Select this setting if you installed an Infrared module via IrDA connector (refer to section 2.3 "Connectors").
 This setting allows infrared serial communication at a maximum baud rate of 19.2K baud.